Apply to the M-SEA program HERE.

 Each of these items will be evaluated in order to select the students to participate in the summer academy.
 Upon acceptance, a registration fee must be submitted along with an application package.
 The cohort of selected students will remain as a group and progress through the 10th, 11th, and 12th grade academies (if all eligibility requirements are met each year).

-Students who remain in the CDEP pipeline until their senior year in high school increase their chances of receiving a scholarship in one of CDEP’s 3+2 dual degree programs: mathematics/engineering, mathematics/geology, mathematics/geophysics, chemistry/geology, biology/health physics, chemistry/health physics, and mathematics/health physics.
-The dual-degree program requires the student to enroll and attend Fort Valley State University (FVSU) for 3 years majoring in either Mathematics, Biology, or Chemistry and then transfer to one of CDEP’s partnering universities for 2 years.
-The student will then receive a bachelor’s degree from both FVSU and the partnering university.
+Students who remain in the CDEP pipeline until their senior year in high school increase their chances of receiving a scholarship in one of CDEP’s 3+3 dual degree programs: mathematics/engineering, mathematics/geology, mathematics/geophysics, chemistry/geology, chemistry/geophysics, chemistry/engineering, or computer science/computer science.
+The dual-degree program requires the student to enroll and attend Fort Valley State University (FVSU) for 3 years to pursue a bachelor’s degree in either Mathematics, Chemistry, or Computer Science and then transfer to one of CDEP’s partnering universities for 3 years to pursue a master’s degree in Engineering, Geology, Geophysics, or Computer Science.